grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 All those whistling splits in the _Gnat's_ hull were the reason they could not submerge.
 The _Gnat_ was far too damaged from its brief dip below its crush depth for them to repair it at sea.
 And so it rode on top of the _Prospect_ until they could put in somewhere where repairs could be attempted.

 Shakes spent quite a while on the _Prospect's_ deck that morning, cataloging the damage to his boat.
 It was beginning to look like the _Gnat_ might end up being more weld than plate --- if it could be repaired at all.
-Even now, as the _Prospect_ rolled on a larger swell, water from the bilge would come streaming out of the _Gnat_ in long greasy lines where the hull was split.
+Even now, as the _Prospect_ rolled on a larger swell, water from the bilge came streaming out of the _Gnat_ in long greasy lines where the hull was split.
 It was enough to bring tears to Shake's eyes.

 Hemi was far less upset about the damage to the _Gnat_, and instead found himself unusually jubilant.
-He had been through close calls before, but never before had he given up and been ready to die.
+He had been through close calls before, but never had he given up and been ready to die.
 He was glad to be out of the _Gnat_.
 And he was glad to be outside on the deck of the _Prospect_.

 Since they couldn't submerge without doing further damage to the _Gnat_, and since they were going to be running on the surface through all the lovely warm daylight hours, Hemi decided some grilling was in order.
 He opened up the hatch to the cargo hold, and winched up the soot-covered black grill that had been made by welding legs onto a steel barrel, cutting it in half, and installing hinges to make the top a lid.